 A correction procedure was applied in the post-processing to correct misclassifications, and was composed of two stages.
 Taking into consideration that the shortest possible A phase lasts two seconds and that binary classification provided an output for every second thus, an output class bounded by two opposite classes (isolated classification) was treated as an error.
 Hence, in the first stage, a succession of 101 was corrected to 111 and 010 to 000.
 The NREM classification was then used in the second stage.
 Taking into consideration that CAP is only defined in the NREM sleep, consequently, if the A phase classifier referenced an epoch as “A” when the NREM classifier indicated as “not-NREM” then the “A” was reclassified as “not-A”.

-The correction procedure’s outputs fed a FSM, which implements the CAP scoring rules [4] to assess the CAP cycles.
+The correction procedure’s outputs fed an FSM, which implements the CAP scoring rules [4] to assess the CAP cycles.
 The CAP rate was the estimated sleep quality metric and it was calculated by dividing the total number of epochs classified as CAP (output of the FSM) by the total number of epochs classified as NREM.

 3.7.
 Performance Assessment and Optimization of the Classifiers